MashukeAlam/Ubuntu-Setup/README.md

  27. Clean unnecessary packages
  28. Download SF Pro Fonts
  29. Download Monaco Font
- 30. Added figlet and lolcat
+ 30. Install figlet and lolcat

 **Thank you and consider to give this repo a star**